 DISH TV churn rate.
-Our DISH TV churn rate for the three months ended March 31, 2020 was 1.54% compared to 1.74% for the same period in 2019.
-This decrease primarily resulted from our emphasis on acquiring and retaining higher quality subscribers.
-Our DISH TV churn rate for the three months ended March 31, 2020 was negatively impacted by various channel removals, including Fox RSN's removal of certain of its channels from our programming lineup.
-Our DISH TV churn rate for the three months ended March 31, 2019 was negatively impacted by Univision's removal of certain of its channels from our programming lineup.
+Our DISH TV churn rate for the three months ended September 30, 2020 was 1.41% compared to 1.69% for the same period in 2019.
+This decrease primarily resulted from the impact of COVID-19, including, among other things, the recommendations and/or mandates from federal, state, and local authorities that customers refrain from non-essential movements outside of their homes and the resulting increased consumption of our Pay-TV services.
+In addition, COVID-19 had an impact on competitive pressures due to, among other things, a reduction in customers' willingness to allow competitors' technicians into their homes.
+We continue to assess the impact of COVID-19 and cannot predict with certainty the impact to our DISH TV churn rate as a result of, among other things, higher unemployment and lower discretionary spending and reduced ability to perform our in-home service operations due to the impact of social distancing.
+In addition, this decrease also resulted from our emphasis on acquiring and retaining higher quality subscribers.
 Our DISH TV churn rate continues to be adversely impacted by external factors, such as, among other things, increased competitive pressures, including aggressive marketing, bundled discount offers combining broadband, video and/or wireless services and other discounted promotional offers, as well as cord cutting.
 Our DISH TV churn rate is also impacted by internal factors, such as, among other things, our ability to consistently provide outstanding customer service, price increases, programming interruptions in connection with the scheduled expiration of certain programming carriage contracts, our ability to control piracy and other forms of fraud and the level of our retention efforts.
-In the second half of March 2020, our DISH TV churn rate was positively impacted by COVID-19, including, among other things, the recommendations and/or mandates from federal, state, and local authorities that customers refrain from non-essential movements outside of their homes and the resulting increased consumption of our Pay-TV services.
-We continue to assess the impact of COVID-19 and cannot predict with certainty the impact to our DISH TV churn rate as a result of, among other things, higher unemployment and lower discretionary spending and reduced ability to perform our in-home service operations due to the impact of social distancing.

 Beginning in March 2020, several federal, state, and local government agencies implemented recommendations, guidelines, and orders regarding "social distancing" in an attempt to slow or stop the spread of COVID-19.
-As a result of these actions, many bars, restaurants, and other commercial establishments were recommended and/or ordered to suspend all non-essential "in-person" business operations.
+As a result of these actions, many bars, restaurants, and other commercial establishments have been and continue to be recommended and/or ordered to suspend all non-essential "in-person" business operations and/or operate at reduced capacity.
 In addition, airlines and hotels significantly reduced operations as a result of government actions and/or related lower consumer demand.
 In an effort to avoid charging commercial customers for services in their establishments which are no longer open to the public, we have paused service or provided temporary rate relief for certain of those commercial accounts.
 For certain commercial accounts, each subscription is counted as one Pay-TV subscriber.
 For other commercial accounts, as discussed above, we divide our total revenue for these commercial accounts by \$34.99, and include the resulting number, which is substantially smaller than the actual number of commercial units served, in our Pay-TV subscriber count.
-As of March 31, 2020, we removed 250,000 subscribers from our ending Pay-TV subscriber count for commercial accounts we placed on pause, or received reduced revenue, or we anticipate the account to disconnect due to COVID-19.
+During the first quarter 2020, we removed 250,000 subscribers from our ending Pay-TV subscriber count for commercial accounts we placed on pause, or received reduced revenue, or we anticipate the account to disconnect due to COVID-19.
+During the second and third quarters 2020, 45,000 and 35,000, respectively, of these subscribers came off pause or had temporary rate relief end and 17,000 and 5,000, respectively, of these subscribers disconnected.